Heritage & Trees: Finding the Right Balance

-There are several trees in the cemetery that we in the FOSBC think of as the ‘Grand Old Ladies’ – kauri pines and Moreton Bay figs and other magnificent specimens that have been around longer than most living people.
+There are several trees in the cemetery that we in the FOSBC think of as the ‘Grand Old Ladies’ – figs and kauri pines that have been around longer than most living people.
 These trees add a huge amount of character to the necropolis, providing shade, a leafy backdrop and a sense of quiet peace.

 There are many smaller trees too, all playing their part in creating the park-like atmosphere that South Brisbane Cemetery is known for.
 They also provide a home for birds, possums and other animals.

 Many new trees were planted during the ‘beautification scheme’ of that decade, which was a well-intentioned act but created some of the problems we see today.
 Not all these trees are welcome, as some are weeds (Chinese Elms), and other newer ones are causing real damage to the surrounding grave monuments.
 There was a time when there were far fewer trees in the cemetery than now, as can clearly be seen on aerial photographs from before the 1970s.
 Trees (usually the eucalypti) seem to fall every year – usually during big storms (see the gallery link below) – and the damage to headstones can be devastating.

 Then there is the slow damage of tree roots gradually pushing through and forcing over the headstones of any grave in their path.
 There are also many examples around the cemetery of trees being left to grow right next to (or inside) graves and, over the decades, forcing the headstones and other stonework aside.